-Currently based in California, Swiss-French composer Sandrine Rudaz creates music for film, video games, and theatre.
-Career honors include a Jerry Goldsmith Award nomination and a Hollywood Music in Media Award.
-Her work for the drama short “A” for Alpha won Best Original Score at the 19th Garden State Film Festival.
+Currently based in Los Angeles, Swiss-French composer Sandrine Rudaz creates music for film, video games, and theatre.
+Career honors include a Jerry Goldsmith Award nomination and two Hollywood Music in Media Awards.
+Her work for the drama short “A” for Alpha (HBO) won Best Original Score at the Garden State Film Festival.

-Sandrine worked on more than thirty films among which feature films such as The Shell, Fate of the Night, Sailing Though Life or Aylesbury Estate, and short films such as the world acclaimed Kneeling Sheep.
+Sandrine worked on more than thirty films among which feature films such as The Shell, Fate of the Night and Night Hunter, and short films such as the world acclaimed Kneeling Sheep.
 She released her first piano album in 2019.
 She was selected to attend the 2018 SESAC Workshop with composer John Swihart (How I Met Your Mother).

-Best Orchestration from an Animation, 17th Garden State Film Festival (2019)
+Best Orchestration - Garden State Film Festival (2019)

 2018 SESAC Scores Workshop with John Swihart (How I Met Your Mother)